-The petitioner had received a fresh sheet of results on 08.07.2009, which was backdated to 03.01.2009.
-According to the said document her Z score had been reduced to 1.8847 from the earlier Z score of 1.8864.
+The petitioner had received a fresh sheet of results on 07.07.2009, which was backdated to 03.01.2009.
+According to the said document her Z score had been reduced to 1.8860 from the earlier Z score of 1.8887.
 On a comparison of the two sets of Z scores, the petitioner had realised that the Z score given in July 2009 was not sufficient for her to enter into a Faculty of Medicine.

-Later on 15.07.2009, the petitioner had received a letter from the University Grants Commission that she has been selected to follow the course of study in Molecular Biology and Biochemistry in the University of Colombo and had informed her to meet the Registrar of the University of Colombo for the purpose of registration.
-However, the petitioner did not accede to the said request as she firmly believed that the reduction of her Z score was incorrect, arbitrary and discriminatory and had no legal basis.
+Later on 10.07.2009, the petitioner had received a letter from the University Grants Commission that she has been selected to follow the course of study in Dental Surgery in the University of Peradeniya and had informed her to meet the Registrar of the University of Colombo for the purpose of registration.
+The petitioner stated that she had registered with the Faculty of Dental Surgery at the said University although she verily believed that the reduction of her Z score was incorrect, arbitrary and discriminatory and had no legal basis.